-- Building up a collection of check-ins each month drives higher local SEO ranks.
+- Building up a collection of check-ins each month drives higher local SEO rankings.

 - Consistency is key.
 Only your team can perform these check-ins.